learn-co-curriculum/dsc-nlp-and-word-vectorization/README.md

 ### Count Vectorization

 One of the most basic, but useful ways of vectorizing text data is to simply count the number of times each word appears in the corpus.
 If working with a single document, we just create a single vector, where each element in the vector corresponds to the count of a unique word in the document.
-If working with multiple documents, we would store everything in a DataFrame, with each column representing a unique word, while each row represents the the count vector for a given document.
+If working with multiple documents, we would store everything in a DataFrame, with each column representing a unique word, while each row represents the count vector for a given document.

 | Document | Aardvark | Apple | ... | Zebra |
 |:--------:|:--------:|:-----:|-----|-------|